As this page is updated, in

 a long lost friend!

-It is strange how, in building these pages, one small piece of data leads to another!
+In building these pages, one small piece of data often leads to another!

 At left is what I now know to be another image of the artist - not the full image